How to use gzip and bzip2 Linux commands Explained

 Compressing an already compressed file

-When we compress a file, the information needed to decompress the file is also stored with the compressed data.
-If we compress the file again, this information will be added again.
-Since the data is already compressed, the data will remain unchanged for the second time.
-So if we compress an already compressed file, we will end up with a larger file.
+When we compress a file, the command saves the information needed to decompress the file with the compressed data.
+If we compress the file again, it adds this information again.
+Since the data is already in the compressed format, it remains unchanged.
+Thus, compressing an already compressed file increases the file instead of decreasing it.
+The command does not compress an already compressed file.
+You need to use the -f option to do this forcefully.

 compressing two times